The Role of the Unit Advancement Coordinator

 - During Boards of Reviews for all ranks, talk to the Scouts about their progress and expectations.
 At the Life Scout Board of Review specifically ask about the Scout’s desire to earn the rank of Eagle Scout.

-- Direct the Life Scout to the council website to download all documents needed for their Eagle Scout rank advancement, as well as the step by step procedures for the project and application.
+- Direct the Life Scout to the council website to download all documents needed for their Eagle Scout rank advancement, as well as the step-by-step procedures for the Eagle Scout Service Project and the Eagle Rank Application.

 - Advise the Scout to attend the next Council or District Life to Eagle Seminar, when available.
 It is suggested that you attend as well.